lasselundstenjensen/microserviceutils/README.md

 microserviceutils.Dump(r)
 ```

-which prints something like this to the console (for debugging/diagnostics):
+which prints something like this to the console (for debugging/diagnostics), including what is in the body of the request/response, if anything:

 ```
 GET /run HTTP/1.1